ruby-hacking-guide/ruby-hacking-guide.github.com/README.md

 [Creative Commons Attribution-NonCommercial-ShareAlike2.5 License](http://creativecommons.org/licenses/by-nc-sa/2.5/)

-If you'd like to translate this work to another language, please contact the author Minero Aoki.
+If you'd like to translate this work to another language, please contact the author Minero Aoki <aamine@loveruby.net>.